Phospholipase C: Bacterial variants

+Chromadorea

+The class of Chromadorea also uses the enzyme phospholipase C to regulate the releases of calcium.
+The enzyme releases inositol 1,4,5-trisphosphate (IP3) that denotes a signaling pathway involved in activating ovulation, the propelling of the oocyte into the spermatheca.
+This gene is involved in various activities like controlling GTPase, breaking down certain molecules, and binding to small GTPase.
+It helps in fighting bacteria and regulating protein movement in cells.
+It's found in the excretory system, intestines, nerves, and reproductive organs.
+The expression of the enzyme in the spermatheca is controlled by the transcription factors FOS-1 and JUN-1.

 Enzyme structure

-In mammals, PLCs share a conserved core structure and differ in other domains specific for each family.
+In mammals, PLCs share a conserved core structure and differ in other domains specific to each family.
 The core enzyme includes a split triosephosphate isomerase (TIM) barrel, pleckstrin homology (PH) domain, four tandem EF hand domains, and a C2 domain.
 The TIM barrel contains the active site, all catalytic residues, and a Ca2+ binding site.
 It has an autoinhibitory insert that interrupts its activity called an X-Y linker.
-The X-Y linker has been shown to occlude the active site, and with its removal PLC is activated.
+The X-Y linker has been shown to occlude the active site, and with its removal, PLC is activated.

 The genes encoding alpha-toxin (Clostridium perfringens), Bacillus cereus PLC (BC-PLC), and PLCs from Clostridium bifermentans and Listeria monocytogenes have been isolated and nucleotides sequenced.
-There is significant homology of the sequences, approximately 250 residues, from the N-terminus.
+The sequences have significant homology, approximately 250 residues, from the N-terminus.
 Alpha-toxin has an additional 120 residues in the C-terminus.
-The C-terminus of the alpha-toxin has been reported as a “C2-like” domain, referencing the C2 domain found in eukaryotes that are involved in signal transduction and present in mammalian phosphoinositide phospholipase C.
+The C-terminus of the alpha-toxin has been reported as a "C2-like" domain, referencing the C2 domain found in eukaryotes that are involved in signal transduction and present in mammalian phosphoinositide phospholipase C.